Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Experiments

 Finally, to evaluate the in-distribution performance of the methods, we compute, on the test set, the Negative Log Likelihood (NLL) as well as the Expected Calibration Error (ECE) \citep{levi2022ECEregression}.
+To further assess the in-distribution performance of the methods, we also introduce two additional metrics: coverage and average interval width.
+Coverage measures the proportion of labels that fall within the predicted uncertainty intervals, while interval width evaluates the average length of these intervals.
 The average metrics computed over the eight datasets are reported in Table \ref{uci-results-id}.
-To evaluate the impact of clipping on the in-distribution performance, we also report the average metrics for the "clipped" MaxWEnt weight distribution: $q_{\phi} \sim \overline{w} + \min(\phi \odot z, C)$ (independent) and $q_{\phi} \sim \overline{w} + V \min(\phi \odot z, C)$ (SVD), with $C$ the clipping parameter selected in $[+\infty, 10, 5, \allowbreak 2, 1, 0.5, 0.2, 0.1, 0]$ according to the validation NLL performance.
+To evaluate the impact of clipping on the in-distribution performance, we also report the average metrics for the ``clipped'' MaxWEnt weight distribution: $q_{\phi} \sim \overline{w} + \min(\phi \odot z, C)$ (independent) and $q_{\phi} \sim \overline{w} + V \min(\phi \odot z, C)$ (SVD), with $C$ the clipping parameter selected in $[+\infty, 10, 5, \allowbreak 2, 1, 0.5, 0.2, 0.1, 0]$ according to the validation NLL performance.
 We observe that the MaxWEnt algorithms generally penalize the test NLL and ECE compared to the baselines.
 In particular, the average NLL of MaxWEnt-SVD (x5) is larger than the ones produced by the other methods, suggesting that stronger OOD detection results come with weaker test performances.
 However, we observe that the use of weight clipping improves the MaxWEnt test performances, which become comparable to those of the baselines.
-These results suggest that the learner should use the "unclipped" MaxWEnt predicted uncertainties to perform OOD detection and the "clipped" MaxWEnt inferences to provide predictions for data identified as in-distribution.
+Our results reveal that, in the absence of clipping, the predicted uncertainty intervals tend to be overestimated, which, while resulting in better coverage, leads to excessively large interval widths.
+After applying clipping, we observe that both the length of the intervals and the coverage improve, becoming comparable to those achieved by the baseline methods, especially for the MaxWEnt-SVD (x5) and MaxWEnt-SVD (x5) (Me5 and Me5+).
+These results suggest that the user should use the ``unclipped'' MaxWEnt predicted uncertainties to perform OOD detection and the ``clipped'' MaxWEnt inferences to provide predictions for data identified as in-distribution.
 This requires two different inferences: one for OOD detection and one for prediction.

+We emphasize that clipping is not used during training; but only in inference after the model has been trained.
+Additionally, clipping is not essential for out-of-distribution (OOD) detection, but rather for in-distribution (ID) prediction.
+Therefore, the choice of clipping parameter does not affect the training nor the OOD detection score.
+Regarding the impact of clipping on the entropy, clipping intuitively reduces the weight entropy as suggested by the reduction of the prediction uncertainty shown in Figure \ref{toy-clipping} for the synthetic experiment.
+Deriving the formula of the weight entropy after clipping is not straightforward because the clipped distribution is a mixture of continuous and discrete distributions.
+Insights to compute the entropy in such cases can be found in \citep{nair2006entropyMixture}.